nusign/picflow-macos-app/SENTRY_SETUP.md

 ### Key Changes from Previous Implementation

 1. **Moved initialization** from `PicflowApp.init()` to `AppDelegate.applicationDidFinishLaunching()` (official recommendation)
-2. **Debug mode is conditional** - only enabled in DEBUG builds, not in production
+2. **Consistent initialization** - SDK always initialized in both DEBUG and Release builds for consistent code paths
+3. **Event filtering** - Uses `beforeSend` callback to discard events in DEBUG builds (cleaner than conditional initialization)
+4. **Production-only reporting** - Errors only sent from distributed apps (Release builds)
-3. **Added macOS-specific setting** - `enableUncaughtNSExceptionReporting = true` (required for macOS apps)
+5. **Added macOS-specific setting** - `enableUncaughtNSExceptionReporting = true` (required for macOS apps)
-4. **Removed complexity** - no performance monitoring, session tracking, or profiling
+6. **Removed complexity** - no performance monitoring, session tracking, or profiling
-5. **Kept essentials** - environment and release tracking for better error organization
+7. **Kept essentials** - environment and release tracking for better error organization

 ## Using ErrorReportingManager